thestippe/thestippe.github.io/_drafts/dataviz/2023-11-03-linechart-evolution.md

 ## Issues with the line chart

-But what does it happen when we try and visualize more than one Country in a single plot?
+But what does it happen when we add a second categorical key attribute?
+As an example, let's try and visualize more than one Country in a single plot.
-Let us start by using color to code the Country
+Let us start by using color to encode the Country

 <div id="multiple_linechart"> </div>
 <script src="/docs/assets/javascript/linechart_evolution/multiple_linechart.js"> </script>